Meats and Sausages

 - Worcestershire sauce.

 - Liquid smoke.
-(There is no need for liquid smoke drying jerky with smoke in a smokehouse).
+(There is no need for liquid smoke when drying jerky with smoke in a smokehouse).

 A typical jerky marinade: